 Option 2 -Document plus access to listen to two coaching session recordings!

-Includes the PDF document in Option 1, plus access to listen to two coaching recordings of Carly coaching.
+Includes the PDF document in Option 1, plus access to listen to two coaching recordings of Carly coaching for up to 6 months from date of purchase.
 This will allow you to observe how many MCC characteristics are present in each coaching session.